FailAcademy/learning/wdp-vancouver/_slides/week-06/01-intro-to-php.md

 # Variable Scope

-If we need to change the value of the variable in the global space too, we must **pass it by reference** by prepending and ampersand to the function parameter:
+If we need to change the value of the variable in the global space too, we must **pass it by reference** by prepending an ampersand to the function parameter:

 ```php
 $global_var = "a global variable";